Fried Chicken and Cashews in a Maple-Soy Glaze

 Method

-1. Combine the chicken with the seasoning and leave it for 20 minutes.
+1. Combine the chicken with the marinade and leave it for 20 minutes.
 Then remove the excess moisture from the chicken and dredge it with flour.

 2. While the oil for deep frying is cold, add the cashew nuts and place it over medium heat, frying the cashews until they turn golden brown.